adiabaticPendulum/PhyPy/README.md

 While the result might be a little bit easier to use (if you understand this documentation, which probably isn't even up-to-date), however, it is certainly less versatile, less performant, less reliable, less safe and may lack some features.
 If you want to use this nevertheless, welcome aboard.

-This is a personal projects, no further support, bug fixing or continuation is guaranteed whatsoever.
+This is a personal projects (I'm an undergrad physics student, I do this first and foremost to facilitate my own work.
+I'm no professional software-dev.), no further support, bug fixing or continuation is guaranteed whatsoever.

 # Documentation